 However, if you want to further explore the best qualities of gouache and acrylic together, it may be best to pick up and try painting with acryla gouache.

 Acrylic gouache is very pigmented, so you only need thin layers of paint.
 It is still forgiving to blend because it has a slower drying time (compared to traditional gouache).
 But once it dries, it sets permanently, like acrylic paint.
 Lastly, it does not become brittle and crack, unlike traditional gouache.

 No. Gouache and acrylic are not the same, but they are both water-based paint mediums.
 They also share qualities like opacity and drying times but are completely different paint types.

 Even the acrylic gouache is not entirely an acrylic paint.
 It is only a type of gouache that shares some similarities with acrylics, including its permanence once dried.
 This is still gouache because it is more forgiving when mixing and blending colors than acrylic.

 Do professional artists use gouache?

 Yes.
-Professional artists use gouache.
+Professional artists and commercial artists use gouache.
 And they have been using this medium for a long time.
-It is most commonly seen in comic books, posters, and animations.
-Gouache paints work well with these outputs because they do not necessarily need to last long.
-Professional artists use their works’ scanned before distribution or use them digitally.
+It is most commonly seen in comic books, illustrations, sketches posters, and animations, but also for landscapes.
+You can also easily make prints of gouache paintings.